jklott/LichessBot/README.md

 There are 3 scripts, each which are varying levels of skill.

-lichessLegit is stockfish level 6 and moves at a good human level pace lichessFast is stockfish level 6 and moves at very fast speeds (still doable for a human) lichessCheat is stockfish level 7 and moves almost instantly (very obviously a bot)
+lichessLegit is stockfish level 6 and moves at a good human level pace

+lichessFast is stockfish level 6 and moves at very fast speeds (still doable for a human)

+lichessBot is stockfish level 7 and moves almost instantly (very obviously a bot)

 # Disclaimer
 Using this script against real players is cheating and may get you banned.